Back Pain

 Q: How can yoga help people with lower back pain?

 A: People who practice yoga usually have more flexibility than people who don’t.
-When people move around in certain yoga poses, they are working their abdominal muscles, which helps to reduce the strain on their lower back.
+When people move around in certain yoga poses, they work their abdominal muscles, which helps reduce the strain on their lower back.
 Yoga also teaches people to sit with their spines straight without bending their backs.
 When you turn your back, it puts stress on your lower back.
-Sitting straight and being aware of your posture when you practice yoga helps strengthen your back.
+Sitting straight and being aware of your posture during yoga helps strengthen your back.

 Q: What are some other benefits of yoga for lower back pain?